 While doing those chores, a couple and their yellow Labrador drove up.
 They were from Prescott, AZ, running through the Nevada backcountry.
 Their names were Kit and Robin, and they seemed to be about my age.
 Talking with them I learned that Kit was one of several nicknames for Christopher, and that the dog was named Val.
 Then we joked about why they neglected to name the dog Pooh.

 Within 100 yards of the boat launch I hooked and landed a lovely 18-inch rainbow weighing maybe 2.5 pounds.
 Fifteen minutes later I hooked another trout, likely smaller than the first, but it became a long-distance-release (LDR) statistic.
 I was throwing my favorite damsel nymph pattern with my 9-foot, 7-weight rod.
 However, the next hour was a blank… no strikes at all.
-So, I decided to drive down a couple miles to give Cold Creek Reservoir a good try.
+So, I decided to drive down a couple miles to give Cold Springs Reservoir a good try.

-When I arrived at Cold Creek there were two fly-anglers on the reservoir.
+When I arrived at Cold Springs there were two fly-anglers on the reservoir.
 One was just extracting himself from the reservoir and his Fish Cat float tube.
 His buddy was still fishing the reservoir on a framed pontoon boat.
 I was able to chat with the Fish Cat angler for a while.
 His name was Mark as well, and a life-long resident of Las Vegas.
 I recognized his family name as one I was familiar with.
 He was a graduate of Las Vegas High School at a time when there were but five or six high schools in all of Las Vegas.
 He said the fishing had been slow for them and added that it was usually rather good (this I knew).